invertase/jet/README.md

 npm i bridge@next
 ```

-Docs are TODO - but an idea of what you can do with it can been seen in the early [bridge testing suite here.](https://github.com/invertase/react-native-firebase/blob/bridge-detox/tests-new/e2e/bridge.spec.js)
+### Docs are TODO

+An idea of what you can do with it can been seen in the early [bridge testing suite here.](https://github.com/invertase/react-native-firebase/blob/bridge-detox/tests-new/e2e/bridge.spec.js)

 ## Previews